 While observing the administration and student’s responses for the rubric-scored items, the secondary TE must make a judgement on the student’s response based on the rubrics within the DFA.
 It is critical that the secondary TE is able to observe the student’s response depending on the student’s preferred communication mode.

 All second scores must be entered into the DEI before the end of the administration testing window.
 An LEA or school may opt to take one of the following courses of action:

 - Have the secondary TE enter the student’s second score directly into the DEI as the secondary TE observes the student’s response during test administration.
 (This requires access to a user device or laptop.); or

 - Have the secondary TE use a printed answer-recording document, provided in appendix E of the DFA, to record second scores during test administration.
 After testing, the secondary TE or school administrator must enter the student’s score into the DEI before the end of the test administration window.

 The secondary TE will need the student’s SSID and their TOMS credentials to input second scores into the DEI.
 Responses that are entered on the scoring sheet must then be entered into the DEI prior to the close of the testing window but after the student’s test by the primary TE is submitted.
 For additional resources on the second scoring process, refer to the Alternate ELPAC DFA and the How to Second Score for the Alternate ELPAC video (video forthcoming).

 Second Scoring Status Report in TOMS

-LEA CAASPP coordinators and CAASPP test site coordinators can track the progress of assigned and completed tasks for second scoring in the LEA and test sites using the Summative Alternate ELPAC Second Scoring Status Report in TOMS.
+LEA ELPAC coordinators and site ELPAC coordinators can track the progress of assigned and completed tasks for second scoring in the LEA and test sites using the Summative Alternate ELPAC Second Scoring Status Report in TOMS.
 This report will include the following variables: